LinkGeoML/LGM-Interlinking/README.rst

 It should install all the required libraries automatically (*scikit-learn, numpy, pandas etc.*).

-Change to the **datasets** folder, download the test dataset and unzip it:
+Change to the **data** folder, download the test dataset and unzip it:

 .. code-block:: bash